mini-emmy/test/README.md

 ## 📋 Requirements

-This is a project built using ASP razor views with .Net Core and SQL Server
+This is a website built using ASP razor views with .Net Core and SQL Server

 ## 🎉 How to set up